HubertSotnowski/cainapp-old/README.md

 1. A NVidia GPU that has recently been updated

-However, we cannot guarantee that you will have the best experience with lower specced hardware, so we at least suggest getting a GPU with over 2GB of VRAM for at least a devent experience.
+However, we cannot guarantee that you will have the best experience with lower specced hardware, so we at least suggest getting a GPU with over 2GB of VRAM for at least a decent experience.

 ## How to install on Windows💾